richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 To support audio book playback, I had to replace libsox with ffmpeg as libsox does NOT support AAC audio format.

+[UPDATE] GStreamer is now used to decode the data instead of FFMPEG.
+That is, raw decoded data is now being hook beneath the GStreamer pipeline so FFMPEG is no longer used.

 Access to other audio services are restricted by Amazon on AVS-SDK.
 Need to request access to test Spotify, Amazon Music, etc.

 <img src="https://github.com/richmondu/FT900/blob/master/Alexa/Amazon%20Alexa%20Client/docs/images/alexa_audio_services.png" width="623"/>